klml/areacompare/README.md

-With areacompare you can compare two different areas with two openstretmaps.
+With areacompare you can compare two different areas simultaneity with two openstretmaps.
 Adapted from [Map Compare](http://tools.geofabrik.de/mc/)

 [Demo](http://klml.github.com/areacompare/)

+## Usage

 You can use the normal OSM controls.
+Some more features

-The 'desync' button, on the right-top corner is to change one map seperatly.
+* The 'desync' button, on the right-top corner is to change one map seperatly.
+* with 'rysnc' you get the simultaneity back.
+To get the simultaneity zoom, just drag the desired map.

 ATM no support for IE;(